rfieve/binary-search-tree/README.md

 While diverging from the functional approach, the `BinarySearchTree` class offers many advantages, depending on the situation:

 -   natural chaining
--   tree state
+-   tree state encapsulation
 -   compare function encapsulation
--   has all methods listed functions before
+-   has all methods listed as functions before

 Let's rewrite the Star Wars example with this approach: